Topics:

 - Fuel filter heater

 Example: when an actuator has a heating function, the temperature is limited by a PTC.
-In this example we see an auxiliary heating element in which glow coils heat the incoming cabin air.
-The ECU switches pulsed voltages to one or more glow coils to bring the component up to temperature as quickly as possible, and then keeps it at the desired temperature with a reduced current.
+In this example we see an auxiliary heating element in which glow spirals provide the heating of the incoming interior air.
+The ECU switches pulsed voltages on one or more glow spirals to bring the component up to temperature as quickly as possible, and to keep it at the desired temperature with a reduced current.

 Actuator for lighting functions: